-The Department submitted a corrective action plan in December 2013 that proposes the acceleration of the three percent rate reduction for health home services that it included in its FY 2015 constrained budget starting July 1, 2014 and plans on accelerating the date to April 1, 2014 for all funds savings of \$0.2 million, including \$0.1 million from general revenues.
-The Governor increases the rate reduction to five percent for savings of \$0.3 million, including \$0.2 million from general revenues.
+The Department submitted a corrective action plan in December 2013 that proposes the acceleration of the three percent rate reduction for health home services that it included in its FY 2015 constrained budget starting July 1, 2014, and plans on accelerating the date to April 1, 2014, for all funds savings of \$0.2 million including \$0.1 million from general revenues.
+The Governor increased the rate reduction to five percent for savings of \$0.3 million, including \$0.2 million from general revenues.
+The Assembly did not concur with the rate reduction.
+The Department's third quarter report included updated spending for Medicaid funded community mental health treatment services that totaled \$51.0 million allowing the Department to backfill the recommended savings.

 Community Substance Abuse Treatment Services.
-The Department requests \$4.5 million from all sources for substance abuse treatment services provided through the Medicaid rehabilitation option, which allows a state to provide.
-These services to Medicaid eligible individuals.
+The Department requested \$4.5 million from all sources for substance abuse treatment services provided through the Medicaid rehabilitation option, which allows a state to provide these services to Medicaid eligible individuals.
 This is \$1.0 million less than enacted including \$0.5 million from general revenues; however, it is \$0.9 million less than FY 2013 expenses from all sources, including \$0.4 million from general revenues.

 Substance abuse treatment services are not one of the federally mandated Medicaid benefits but Rhode Island chooses to provide the services through this option.
 The Department spent \$4.2 million in FY 2010, \$4.2 million in FY 2011, \$4.8 million in FY 2012 and \$5.4 million in FY 2013 for the treatment services.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Other Community Mental Health Treatment Programs - Medicaid.
-The Department requests \$5.3 million from all sources for community mental health treatment programs.
+The Department requested \$5.3 million from all sources for community mental health treatment programs.
 This is \$1.6 million more from all sources, including \$0.7 million more from general revenues.
 The request is also \$7.0 million less than FY 2013 actual expenses.
 The Department spent \$5.0 million in FY 2011, \$7.0 million in FY 2012 and \$13.2 million in FY 2013 on the programs.

 The enacted budget includes savings of \$3.1 million from all sources, of which \$1.4 million is general revenues to reflect individuals receiving the limited Medicaid benefit either enrolling in Medicaid through the Office of Health and Human Services' budget or purchasing coverage through the health benefits exchange.
-The enacted budget assumes the program ends January 1, 2014, and the Department restores a portion of the savings assuming that that it will continue to provide services for individuals who cannot afford insurance through the exchange or cover services not provided by managed care plans.
-The Governor recommends funding as requested.
+The enacted budget assumes the program ends January 1, 2014, and the Department restored a portion of the savings assuming that that it will continue to provide services for individuals who cannot afford insurance through the exchange or cover services not provided by managed care plans.
+The Governor recommended funding as requested.
+The Assembly concurred.

 State Only Mental Health Treatment Services.
-The Department requests \$0.4 million for state only mental health treatment services.
+The Department requested \$0.4 million for state only mental health treatment services.
 This is \$0.3 million less than enacted and \$26,674 more than FY 2013 spending.
 Services support individuals who are not eligible for Medicaid but receive outpatient and residential treatment services.
 The enacted budget assumes savings of \$0.5 million from individuals either being eligible for Medicaid through the expansion program or having access to benefits through the exchange.
 The Department's revised request further reduces state only costs for the new benefits available to this uninsured or underinsured population.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.